 TEDE includes TLD monitored external and calculated internal dose based on workstation air monitoring.
 Table 13 provides a summary of TEDE dosimetry measurements with monitored workers grouped in various ranges of exposure.
-Approximately 51% of TEDE are less than 1 mSv.
+Approximately 45% of TEDE are less than 1 mSv.
 TEDE measurement results by work group are summarized in Table 14.
 Note that average dose results include zero measurements.
-The total collective dose for 2021 was 85.73 mSv.
+The total collective dose for 2022 was 58.5 mSv.
 The maximum individual five-year dose listed in Table 15 is well below the 100 mSv regulatory limit and the 60 mSv Action Level.

-The average annual TEDE trend for all monitored individuals is shown in Figure 4.
+The average annual TEDE trend for all monitored individuals is shown in Figure 3.
 Average TEDE is trending steady overall.
-Average and maximum Staff doses remain very low.
-Job rotation, shielding improvements made in the Sort and Stack, Grinding and Sintering areas are credited with the downward trend in maximum dose over the last several years.
+Average and maximum staff doses remain very low.
+Job rotation, decrease in Sort and Stack activities, and administrative controls are credited with the downward trend in maximum dose over the last several years.
 Additionally, improvements in ALARA awareness and operator experience are contributors.